s-tajima/github-closer/README.md

 ## Concepts

-* It would be better to keep status that only Issue/Pull Request that actually needed is opened.
+* It would be better to keep status that only Issues/Pull Requests that actually needed is opened.
 * So, let's automate to closing Issues/Pull Requests that be left for a long time.
 * Github Issues/Pull Requests is easily reopened if you desired.